What Is Idiopathic Scoliosis?

 If you think your child has scoliosis, make an appointment with your health care provider.
 Because idiopathic scoliosis can run in families, the care provider will ask questions about your to help make a diagnosis.

 The health care provider will examine your child, and may refer you to an orthopedic specialist.
 These experts treat diseases of the bones and muscles.
 They see lots of kids with scoliosis and can decide if a child needs treatment.
+Either your primary health care provider or the orthopedic provider will likely order an X-ray to measure your child’s spinal curve.

 Health care providers measure scoliosis curves in degrees: